microsoft/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/README.md

 ### Customize

 After deployment, you will want to make changes to the Azure Stream Analytics job query (transform) to fit your IoT sensor telemetry into an expected shape.

+To compile the Bicep file to ARM, you need to install [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+Invoke [`scripts/Build-ARMTemplate.ps1`](scripts/Build-ARMTemplate.ps1) to compile the template.

 ## Notes